 The f stands for full.
 Normally, the compiler suppresses error messages that are likely to be redundant.
 This switch causes all error messages to be generated.
 In particular, in the case of references to undefined variables.
-If a given variable is referenced several times, the normal format of messages is where the parenthetical comment warns that there are additional references to the variable V. Compiling the same program with the -gnatf switch yields
+If a given variable is referenced several times, the normal format of messages is e.adb:7:07: "V" is undefined (more references follow)

+where the parenthetical comment warns that there are additional references to the variable V. Compiling the same program with the -gnatf switch yields